dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/ReviewingIntegrationFlow.md

 <img src="/Users/muralidhar/Murali/Work/Code Patterns/2CodeRepos/2020/build-an-integration-application-using-ibm-cloud-pak-for-integration/images/image-20200616161203051.png" alt="image-20200616161203051" style="zoom:50%;" align="left"/>

 What you can see first is our API model.

 App Connect Designer builds your API for you – you don’t need to worry about OpenAPI specs or Swagger editors – it’s all built in.
 To create your API, you just type in the names of the fields you want to use in plain English.
-If you want, you can use objects for complex structures but we won’t here
+If you want, you can use objects for complex structures, but we won’t here.

 These are the fields we are going to use for our API – we’ve imported them to save you time.
 You can rename them if you wish but if you do, our test scripts for the APIs won’t match – or work, so leave them as they are for now.